marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/ibm-rs-6000-and-powerpc-options.rst

   end of the inline compare a call to ``strcmp`` or ``strncmp`` will take care of the rest of the comparison.
 The default is 64 bytes.

-.. index:: smaller data references (PowerPC)
+.. index:: smaller data references (PowerPC), .sdata/.sdata2 references (PowerPC)

-.. index:: .sdata/.sdata2 references (PowerPC)

 .. option:: -G {num}